 Gabriella Radujko is a librarian working at the intersection of library culture and contemporary art.
 She is committed to transforming libraries into cultural spaces and places of discovery by delivering programming, curating art shows, overseeing art and photobook collection development and creating bibliographic displays.

-Radujko received a Master of Library and Information Science from Rutgers University in 2005 and has worked in libraries as diverse as Cipriani Club 55 Library, New York, NY and the Sri Narayani School Library, Tamil Nadu, India.
-Presently, she is the director of the Bronxville Public Library in Westchester County, New York.
+Radujko received a Master of Library and Information Science from Rutgers University in 2005 and has worked in libraries as diverse as the Cipriani Club 55 Library in New York, NY and the Sri Narayani School Library in Tamil Nadu, India.
+Presently, she is Director of the Bronxville Public Library in Westchester County, New York.